Domestic Violence in Hernando County

 We are sometimes contacted by the alleged victim who wants the charges dropped.
 We understand the process used in Hernando County, FL.

 We recently obtained a form provided to a victim by the State Attorney’s Office in a domestic violence case in Hernando County.
-The forms in other counties vary widely.
-The template for the form provides the following:
+The forms in other countries vary widely.

 Request to Drop Domestic Violence Charges

-__ I acknowledge that I have been provided information about injunctions for protection and about programs and services in the community which can assist with safe housing, counseling, relocation assistance, and developing a safety plan.
+__ I acknowledge that I have been provided information about injunctions for protection and about programs and services in the community that can assist with safe housing, counseling, relocation assistance, and developing a safety plan.

 __I acknowledge that I have been counseled about the escalating pattern of domestic violence and have been advised of the possibility that this defendant could seriously harm or injure me.